 As part of the SpringServe Acquisition, deferred tax liabilities were established.
-As a result of this and the SpotX deferred tax liability balance, the Company recognized an income tax benefit in the consolidated statements of operations for the year ended December 31, 2021.
+As a result of this and the SpotX deferred tax liability balance, the Company recognized an income tax benefit in the post-acquisition consolidated statements of operations for the year ended December 31, 2021.

-SpringServe Acquisition related costs included in the "Merger, acquisition, and restructuring costs" in the Company's consolidated statements of operations during the year ended December 31, 2021 were immaterial.
+SpringServe Acquisition related costs included in merger, acquisition, and restructuring costs in the Company's consolidated statements of operations during the year ended December 31, 2021 were immaterial.

-Nth Party
+2021 Acquisition-Nth Party

-The Company completed the acquisition of Nth Party in December 2021 by acquiring all outstanding shares for a total purchase price of \$9.0 million, consisting of cash consideration.
-The Company acquired Nth Party, Ltd. ("Nth Party"), developer of cryptographic software for secure audience data sharing and analysis, to reinforce the Company's ongoing commitment to build leading identity and audience solutions for sellers and buyers.
+The Company completed the acquisition of Nth Party, Ltd. ("Nth Party"), a developer of cryptographic software for secure audience data sharing and analysis in December 2021 for a total purchase price of \$9.0 million, in cash.
+The Company acquired Nth Party as part of its strategy to further invest in the development and enhancement of industry leading identity and audience solutions.
 The allocation of purchase consideration resulted in approximately \$5.4 million of developed technology intangible assets with an estimated useful life of five years, approximately \$0.2 million non-compete intangible assets with an estimated useful life of two years, approximately \$1.3 million of deferred tax liability, and goodwill of approximately \$4.8 million, which is attributable to the workforce of Nth Party and revenue growth from the acquisition.
-Goodwill was not considered deductible for income tax purposes.
+Acquired intangibles and goodwill resulting from the Nth Party acquisition are not deductible for income tax purposes.